 For a married couple in which both spouses are applying for the Community Choices Waiver, the individual income limit is doubled.
 Therefore, the income limit is $5,046 / month.
 The asset limit is also slightly higher than is the individual limit at $3,000.

-In the case where just one spouse of a married couple is an applicant, the applicant spouse can have up to $2,349 / month in income.
+In the case where just one spouse of a married couple is an applicant, the applicant spouse can have up to $2,523 / month in income.
 The income of the non-applicant spouse is not considered towards the applicant spouse’s eligibility.
 For non-applicant spouses who have little to no income, there is a monthly maintenance needs allowance that enables applicant spouses to transfer income to their non-applicant spouses.
-As of 2020, this amount may be as much as $3,216 / month.
+As of 2022, this amount may be as much as $3,435/ month (effective January 2022 – December 2022).
 The couple’s assets, on the other hand, are considered jointly owned and are counted towards the applicant spouse’s eligibility.
-In addition to the $2,000 in assets the applicant spouse can retain, the non-applicant spouse can keep up to $128,640 of the couple’s assets.
+In addition to the $2,000 in assets the applicant spouse can retain, the non-applicant spouse can keep up to $137,400 of the couple’s assets.
 This is called a community spouse resource allowance.
 (Learn more here about how Medicaid counts jointly owned assets).
 Both the spousal income allowance and spousal resource allowance is intended to prevent the impoverishment of non-applicant spouses.

 While the asset limit for individuals and couples might seem low, several assets are considered exempt, which means they aren’t counted towards Medicaid’s eligibility limit.
 One’s home, with an equity value up to $636,000, an automobile, household belongings, personal items, and burial trusts, are all considered exempt items.

 However, one can still qualify for CCW if he or she exceeds the asset and /or income limit(s).
 For example, Louisiana Medicaid has a ‘Medically Needy’ clause where individuals who have very high medical bills relative to their income can still qualify.
 Individuals who have questions about the Medically Needy process, or who exceed the asset and / or income limit(s) should seek assistance qualifying for Medicaid before submitting their application paperwork.
 Learn more.